Skip to Content

 Uses of condensed milk in place of milk and shelf life of condensed milk.

-Heavy cream is great as a replacement for those who want to cut down on sugar in their diet or just have cream in the fridge for when they need a replacement, depending on what you’re doing you can use it as is or add 2-3 . teaspoons of prescription sugar to replace the sugar not in your condensed milk substitute.
+Heavy cream is great as a replacement for those who want to cut down on sugar in their diet or have cream in the fridge for when they need a replacement; depending on what you’re doing, you can use it as is or add 2-3.
+Teaspoons of prescription sugar to replace the sugar not in your condensed milk substitute.

-Just add a little more sugar to your recipe to make up for the lack of sweetness if you like.
+Add more sugar to your recipe to make up for the lack of sweetness if you like.
 You can experiment with different amounts of sugar, from 1/4 cup to 1/2 cup.
 As with the first substitute, you should boil the added sugar for a bit so that there are no crunchy pieces of sugar in each bite of your sweet dessert.
-You can replace the sugar with maple syrup or agave, but you will need to boil the mixture for a longer period of time, about 50-60 minutes.
+You can replace the sugar with maple syrup or agave, but you will need to boil the mixture for a longer period, about 50-60 minutes.

 Watch this video to learn the difference between Condensed Milk and Evaporated Milk

-Like liquid milk, both condensed and powdered milk come in skimmed, fat-free, whole, or whole—another good reason to pay close attention to product labels when shopping.
-You can also find powdered milk, an unsweetened version that has all the water removed.
+Like liquid milk, condensed and powdered milk come in skimmed, fat-free, whole, or whole—another good reason to pay close attention to product labels when shopping.
+You can also find powdered milk, an unsweetened version with all the water removed.

 How Much Condensed milk Equals Regular milk?